zh37908/Uni-LoRA/readme.md

-##  Uni-LoRA: One Vector is All You Need
+##  [NeurIPS 2025] Uni-LoRA: One Vector is All You Need

-This repo contains the source code of "Uni-LoRA: One Vector is All You Need".
+This repo contains the source code of [Uni-LoRA: One Vector is All You Need](https://arxiv.org/abs/2506.00799).

 Uni-LoRA is implemented following the standard interface of the 🤗 Hugging Face Parameter-Efficient Fine-Tuning (PEFT) library (see instruction_tuning/peft), making it easy to integrate into existing workflows.
 Our implementation is fully compatible with PEFT, and we plan to submit it for potential inclusion in the official PEFT library in the future.